Our Take on Bullying, Shaming, Sexting, Cyber-Harassment, and Cyber-Stalking Cases and how to protect your child in the

 It’s my understanding that the school, school district and concerned parents are stepping in to deal with the bullying.
 Only over time will we know if the bullying directed at Shea will stop.
 Until then, I think we can all agree that these teenagers should all be held accountable for their misguided and hurtful behavior.

 For many personal and business reasons, I’m a big fan of social media.
-However, when it comes to the issue of bullying and sexting (hereinafter “bullying”), social media makes it easier for someone to bully.
+However, when it comes to the issue of bullying (remember, I’m referring to all of the above conduct when I use this term), social media makes it easier for someone to be a bully.
 Without too much thought or effort, a teenager using social media can quickly start a bullying effort against a victim.
 Because of peer pressure and other reasons, more and more bullies join in the feeding frenzy and before you know it, major damage is done and the bullying has spread like wildfire.

 Because of social media, no longer is bullying limited to a one-on-one situation.
 Today, the number of bullies can grow almost instantly from one person to dozens of people threatening a single victim before an audience of hundreds, thousands and even tens of thousands.
 In the past, a victim might be able to deal with one-on-one bullying.
 Today, the consequences of viral social media bullying is now understandably, unmanageable for many.

 What a Victim and Family Should Do When Bullying Starts

 The remainder of this post are simply my thoughts, as a California lawyer, to what rights and remedies victims of bullies may assert.
 This post is not about helping bullies or trying to understand the psychological and social issues behind the problem.
-It’s just about recourse and how to hold bullies, and in some cases their parents, responsible and accountable.
+No, this post is all about protecting the victims.
+It’s about showing you how to hold bullies, and in some cases their parents, responsible and accountable.

 So for starters, I believe immediate intervention needs to take place when your child is bullied.
 Your biggest asset to stop the bullying is the threat of legal action so you must immediately use this tool to protect your child and send a message to the bully.